sjasthi/python101/Weekly_Outlines/week10_outline.md

 - Call a function and use its return value
 - Explain the difference between void and value-returning functions

+## What is due today?
+- Quiz 10 - Please see Week 10 folder in google classroom
+- Lab 10 - Please see Week 10 folder in google classroom

 ## Next Week Preview
 Week 11 will explore different types of function arguments: formal vs actual arguments, positional arguments, keyword arguments, and default values.